Visan1/portfolio/README.md

 **Data Analyst at Telus International AI (_July 2022 - July 2023_)**
-- Carried out data analysis, data cleaning, and data validation on diverse sets of data that ranged between financial, sciences, geographical and health care industries.
+- Carried out data analysis, data cleaning, and data validation on diverse sets of data ranging between financial, sciences, geographical and health care industries.
 - Cleaned and labeled raw data for use in major search engines (Bing, Google, etc.) to improve user experiences and performance.
 - Fulfilled research initiatives and quality assessments to optimize the performance of search engine machine learning models, improving user satisfaction and improved functionality.